 Homemade hair mask for damaged hair

-This one is not so straightforward.
+If you have damaged hair the decision about the ingredients for your DIY mask is not so straightforward.
 First of all, you cannot “repair” hair.
 So while doing a mask is gonna help you have healthier hair in the future, split ends will not magically be glued back together – Sorry!
-(If you have a lot of split ends but don’t want to lose all your length, check my post on how to stop split ends.)

 Homemade hair mask for frizzy hair